Your First Pet-Friendly Road Trip: What To Pack and How to Prepare

 Microchip information.
 Be sure that your pet's microchip information is up to date and that you have the microchip company's contact information on you.
 You probably won't need it, but it's better safe than sorry, especially when you're traveling in an unfamiliar environment.

 A new chew toy.
-It's likely that your pet will be agitated in the beginning of your trip, and nothing stops whining faster than a brand new rawhide.
+It's likely that your pet will be agitated at the beginning of your trip, and nothing stops whining faster than a brand new rawhide.
 Be sure to save it for the trip- the newness of the toy will distract your pet from their unfamiliar (and anxiety-producing) surroundings.

 Selfie stick.
 It sounds silly, but if you're traveling alone, you'll still want to take plenty of pictures of you and your pet together!
 Packing a selfie stick can help you capture all those fun moments and gorgeous sunsets.